10Vaibhav/Physical-Therapy-AR/README.md

 ## Acknowledgments
 - This project uses the MediaPipe library for pose estimation, which was developed by Google.
 - The project's structure and functionality were inspired by various online resources and tutorials on computer vision and pose estimation.

+## 📄 License

+This project is open-source and available under the [Creative Commons Zero License](LICENSE).